echonest/remix/examples/earworm/README.txt

 The infinite option -i outputs a loopable wav file (for sample precision) rather than an mp3:
 $ python earworm.py -i ../music/BillieJean.mp3
-generates a close to 600 second long "loop" called BillieJean_300_loop.wav that may be used with a player with proper "loop mode" capabilities for infinite seamless playing.
+generates a close to 600 second long "loop" called BillieJean_600_loop.wav that may be heard from a player with proper "loop mode" capabilities for infinite seamless playing.
 For that reason, the file doesn't start at the very beginning or finish at the very end of the original file.

+For convenience, the shortest or longest single loops can be generated respectively via -S and -L
+$ python earworm.py -S ../music/BillieJean.mp3
+makes an 8 second loopable file called BillieJean_8_shortest.mp3, and
+$ python earworm.py -L ../music/BillieJean.mp3
+makes an 184 second loopable file BillieJean_184_longest.mp3

+It is possible to combine -m and -S to find the shortest loop with at least -m beats, e.g.,
+$ python earworm.py -S -m 32 ../music/BillieJean.mp3
+makes a single loop of 16 seconds (32 beats of about 500 ms) BillieJean_16_shortest.mp3